-Current Date:

-Internship Dates:

-Rating Scale:

-- 1 Very Poor

-- 2 Below expected level

-- 3 Average, accepted and typical level

-- 4 Very good, above average

-- 5 Outstanding

-- N/A Not Applicable

-PROFESSIONAL ATMOSPHERE

-Adherence to APA ethical guidelines 1 2 3 4 5 Commitment to serving the psychological needs of clients 1 2 3 4 5 Active collaboration and cooperation between staff members 1 2 3 4 5 Respect for, and use of, professionals from other disciplines 1 2 3 4 5 Commitment to science and profession of psychology 1 2 3 4 5 Awareness of, and respect for, individual differences among clients and professionals 1 2 3 4 5 Respect for human rights of clients and professionals 1 2 3 4 5 Opportunity for professional development 1 2 3 4 5 TRAINING ATMOSPHERE Commitment to training 1 2 3 4 5 Responsiveness of program to personal and individual

-training needs Accessibility of staff for supervision, consultation, 1 2 3 4 5

-and other training needs 1 2 3 4 5

-Breadth of experience 1 2 3 4 5

-Depth of experience 1 2 3 4 5

-Challenging Program 1 2 3 4 5

-DIRECT SERVICES (your own experiences)

-Brief individual counseling/psychotherapy 1 2 3 4 5 N/A

-Longer term individual counseling/psychotherapy 1 2 3 4 5 N/A

-Family counseling/psychotherapy 1 2 3 4 5 N/A

-Group counseling/psychotherapy 1 2 3 4 5 N/A

-Intakes 1 2 3 4 5 N/A

-Crisis Management/Interventions 1 2 3 4 5 N/A
+Current Date: Intern ship Dat es: Rating Scale: 1 - Very Poor 2 - Below expected level 3 - Average, accepted and typical level 4 - Very good, above average 5 - Outstanding N/A - Not Applicable PROFESSIONAL ATMOSPHERE Adherence to APA ethical guidelines Commitment to serving the psychological needs of Active collaboration and connection between staff 1 2 2 2 3 3 3 4 4 4 5 5 5 Active collaboration and cooperation between staff Respect for, and use of, professionals from other di sciplines 1 2 3 4 5 Commitment to science and profession of psychologawareness of, and respect for, individual difference 1 2 3 4 5 among clients and professionals Respect for human rights of clients and professionals 1 2 3 4 5 5 Opportunity for professional development 1 2 3 4 5 TRAINING ATMOSPHERE Commitment to training Responsiveness of program to personal and individ ual 1 2 3 4 5 training needs Accessibility of staff for supervision, consultation, 1 2 3 4 5 and other training needs Breadth of experience 1 1 2 2 3 3 4 4 5 5 Depth of experience 1 2 3 4 5 Challenging Program 1 2 3 4 5 DIRECT SERVICES (your own experiences) Brief individual counseling/psychotherapy Longer term individual counseling/psychotherapy Family counseling/psychotherapy 1 1 1 2 2 2 3 3 3 4 4 4 5 5 5 N/A N/A N/A Group counseling/psychotherapy Intakes 1 2 2 3 4 4 5 5 N/A N/A Crisis Management/Interventions Assessment/Psychological Testing 1 2 3 4 4 5 5 N/A N/A

-Assessment/Psychological Testing 1 2 3 4 5 N/A

-Case Management 1 2 3 4 5 N/A

-Consultation/Outreach 1 2 3 4 5 N/A

-Comments about Direct Services:

-TRAINING RECEIVED (your own experiences)

-Individual Supervision (received) 1 2 3 4 5

-Individual Supervision (given) 1 2 3 4 5 N/A

-Group Supervision 1 2 3 4 5 N/A

-Orientation 1 2 3 4 5 N/A

-Staff Meetings 1 2 3 4 5 N/A

-Seminars 1 2 3 4 5 N/A

-Opportunities for continued education 1 2 3 4 5 N/A

-Emergency Team Meetings 1 2 3 4 5 N/A

-Comments about Training Received:

-What are the strengths of this training program?
+Case Management Consultation/Outreach 1 1 2 2 3 3 4 4 5 5 N/A N/A Comments about Direct Services: TRAINING RECEIVED (your own experien ces) Individual Supervision (received) 1 2 3 4 5 Individual Supervision (given) 1 2 3 4 5 N/A Group Supervision 1 2 3 4 5 N/A Orientation 1 2 3 4 5 N/A Staff Meetings 1 2 3 4 5 N/A Seminars 1 2 3 4 5 N/A Opportunities for continued education 1 2 3 4 5 N/A Emergency Team Meetings 1 2 3 4 5 N/A Comments about Training Received What are the strengths of this training progra am?
+What are the limitations of this training progr am?
+Any recommendations you might have for th e training prog ram: Given the rapid changes in health care and e included in current training which would help Please rate the training program overall in he elping you to p repare yo u as a ps ychologis st (circle o one): Excellent Above Average Average Belov w Averag е Poor Please rate the training program as meeting • .
+231 Excellent Above Average Average Belov w Averag е Poor Any Additional comments (use space provide ed below):